concierge/Concierge/README.md

     }
 }
 ```
 Replace each of the angle bracketed strings (`<...>`) with the respective information hinted inside the brackets.
+The `commandPrefix` is a textual marker.
+Any messages meant for Concierge must begin with the `commandPrefix`.

 **NOTE**: Facebook account which is configured into Concierge will NOT be usable to send commands to itself (you will need two accounts).
 The reasons behind this are documented [here](https://github.com/concierge/Concierge/issues/77#issuecomment-209161404) and [here](https://github.com/concierge/Concierge/issues/77#issuecomment-181676118).